NicolasMela/ProjectTornado/README.md

-# Exploratory Data Analysis on Tornado Occurrences in the U.S.
+# Exploratory Analysis on Tornado Activity in the U.S.